-On receipt of any information which raises a concern about any of our staff, the Headteacher, or Chair of Governor, will consider whether the information suggests it is the following:
+On receipt of any information which raises a concern about any of our staff, the Chair of the Board, CEO, Principal, or School Standards Committee Chair, will consider whether the information suggests it is the following:

 Allegation is a claim or assertion that someone has done something illegal or wrong, typically one made without proof.
 The threshold for an allegation that is considered by the LADO is wider than those in which there is reasonable cause to suspect a child is suffering, or likely to suffer, harm.
 The LADO threshold is, in respect of all people working or volunteering with children in a position of trust, where they have: